tobyf93/show-us-what-you-got/README.md

 - Chai - an assertion engine
 - Sinon - a mocking framework

+Please fork this repository, commit as necessary, create a pull request for us to review, and send an email to let us know that you have finished.

-The details of both challenges follow, along with step by step instructions to get up and running.
+The details of both challenges follow, along with step by step instructions to get up and running once you have a local clone of the repository.
 Good luck : )

 ## Test One